akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 All settings can be set with shortcode attributes as well.
 If you only use one iframe please use the settings in the administration because there each parameter is explained in detail and also the defaults are set there.

 **[Quick overview of all advanced iframe attributes](http://wordpress.org/extend/plugins/advanced-iframe/other_notes/)**

+= Limitations of the free version =
+The free version has no functional restrictions and is for personal and non-commercial sites.
+After 10.000 views/month the iframe is still working but below the iframe a small "powered by" notice with a link to the pro version is shown.
+If you hit this limit and you qualify for the free license please contact <a href="http://www.tinywebgallery.com/en/about.php" target="_blank">me</a> to get a version with a higher limit.

 = Upgrading to Advanced IFrame Pro =
 It's quick and painless to get Advanced iFrame Pro.
 Simply Get Advanced iFrame Pro on CodeCanyon.net (http://codecanyon.net/item/advanced-iframe-pro/5344999?ref=mdempfle) and install your new plugin!
 You can than use the plugin on commercial, business, and professional sites and blogs.
 You furthermore get: